Sentiment Speaks: Everyone Is So Concerned With Political Correctness And Labels

 Price Pattern Sentiment Indications and Upcoming Expectations

 It really is amazing how much difference a few weeks can have on perspectives in the market.
 Back in mid-December, many were writing me off for looking up in the market, as I stood quite lonely amongst the bearish masses while maintaining one of the very few bullish perspectives in the market.
-In fact, not only was I maintaining a bullish bias, I even prepared my members at Elliottwavetracer.net that the GDX was on the cusp of an imminent 10%+ move.
+In fact, not only was I maintaining a bullish bias, I even prepared my members at Elliottwavetrader.net that the GDX was on the cusp of an imminent 10%+ move.
 Since that time, not only did we see the expected 10% move, we have risen 26% off the lows in the GDX.

 While there is room for the complex to still pull back some more in the coming week, it would seem that this is what most of the market is looking for.
 And, when the bulls and the bears are aligned for the exact same action, the market often disappoints the great majority.
 So, while my primary expectation will be looking for a pullback in GDX back towards the 21-21.75 support region and in silver to the 16-16.35 region, I am going to be on high alert for a break out which can potentially propel us much higher than the majority currently expect, which will likely cause the next "great chase" as some serious FOMO kicks in, along with major short covering.